pseale/twitch-bot/README.md

 # Notes

 - This has not been fully tested.
 Notably, I have never seen a `Disconnected` event or an `Error` event.
-- The Twitch user authentication token does not refresh itself, and needs to be refreshed regularly.
+- The Twitch user authentication token does not refresh itself, and presumably needs to be refreshed regularly.